david90/ga-workshop/README.md

-# General Assembly Workshop - iOS App on the Serverless Architecture
+# General Assembly Workshop - Building iOS App on the Serverless Architecture

 ### About
 Building an app that has cloud features (upload files, social interaction, news feed etc.) requires a backend server.
+As frontend mobile developers, managing your own servers takes extra work - instead you can focus on UI/UX and app performance.

 We will use [Skygear](https://skygear.io), an opensoure BaaS platform to build a Instagram-like photo app in a Serverless approach.